Kentucky Rental Agreement

 • Lease Termination – Kentucky lets tenants terminate a month-to-month lease with 30 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Kentucky does not set a maximum cap on rent increase, or require landlords to provide justification or advance notice.
 Late fees are capped $20 or 20% of the rental fee plus reasonable expenses incurred (whichever is greater).
-Returned check fees are capped at $50 per case of insufficient funds.
+Returned check fees are capped at $50 per returned check.

 • Landlord Entry – Kentucky landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and property showings.
 Except in emergencies, they must provide reasonable advance notice before entering, and enter only at reasonable times of day.